 Loaded with an EC11 rotary encoder, connect to the mainboard via a 5 pin SH cable.
 The function of the rotary encoder can be programmed in the VIA.

-There 2 types of battery modules specifically designed for BL-5C or BL-5J 3.7v Li-ion battery, these batteries were designed for Nokia phones and still easy to get nowadays.
-The BL-5C and BL-5J is different in dimension and capacity.
-For a BL-5C, the typical capacity is 1150maAh, which means approximately 500 hours of standby battery life(All RGB lights OFF), and for a BL-5J the capacity is larger to 1320mAh.
+There 2 types of battery modules specifically designed for BL-5C 3.7v Li-ion battery, these batteries were designed for Nokia phones and still easy to get nowadays.
+For a BL-5C, the typical capacity is 1150maAh, which means approximately 500 hours of standby battery life(All RGB lights OFF).
 This module is connect to the mainboard via a 2 pin SH cable.

 Once the board is powered, either by USB or battery, it will start broadcasting a device named “SKOG REBOOT BLE”.
 To pair the board to your device, you just need to search for “SKOG REBOOT BLE” then pair it in the Bluetooth settings of your device.
 To unpair the board, just remove it from the paired devices(New unpair method is under development).